spujol/slicer.org/index.markdown

 # Features ======================================================
 features:
   title: Features
   description: The development of 3D Slicer—including its numerous modules, extensions, datasets, pull requests, patches, issues reports, suggestions—is made possible by users, developers, contributors and commercial partners around the world.
+The National Institutes of Health(NIH) of the USA has been a major contributor through a variety of competitive grants and contracts.
+See more information about funding sources <a href="https://slicer.readthedocs.io/en/latest/user_guide/about.html#funding-sources">here</a>.
   list:
     - title: <b>DICOM standard interoperability</b>
       description: <a href="https://slicer.readthedocs.io/en/latest/user_guide/modules/dicom.html">DICOM import and export, DICOMweb and classic DIMSE networking.</a> Support of a wide range of DICOM information objects, such as 2D, 3D, 4D images, segmentation objects, registration objects, structured reports, parametric maps, RT structure sets, RT plans, RT images, RT dose maps.